 For people with constipation apple juice can be a good way to get the bowels going, because of the way it draws water into the gut and may help soften stools.

-Join my Group Gut Reset for IBS
+Join my 3 month Gut Reset for IBS

 How to eat apples when you have IBS